Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2022

+* **How to Be a Dictator: The Cult of Personality in the Twentieth Century** by *Frank Dikötter*
+> Great study of some of the most influential dictators that ruled the planet during the 20th century (Stalin, Hitler, Mao etc.).
+Frank Dikötter outlines how they came to power and observes that their rise was often accompanied by a tremendous cult of personality that cemented their power.
 * **Clean Code in Python - Second Edition** by *Mariano Anaya*
 > Excellent resource for writing clean- and maintainable Python code.
 Python has it's own, "pythonic" way of achieving certain things, and this book is a great reference that provides an under-the-hood view of the Python programming language and the vast amount of features that it offers.
 * **Die Kunst des klugen Handelns: 52 Irrwege, die Sie besser anderen überlassen** by *Rolf Dobelli*